nickalai/Elixir/Blog-7.md

 smaller(x <= y) -> xy
 ```

 Basically this is telling us that if a value is smaller than another value next to it, put that value in front of the other.
+Because the method of sorting chosen is selection sort, this is the only rule needed because it methodically compares each pair of values and rearranges them if necessary.
+If, for example, we used a different sorting algorithm such as insertion sort, then we would need more rules to account for the multiple comparison cases.